chaolongwang/SEEKIN/README.md

 * 5.2 Kinship estimation of samples with admixture

-In this case, the individual allele frequency file is required.
+Except for the genotype files, we also have two PCA coordinate files in a plain text format: 1) `SGVP_268.chr22.RefPC.coord` file which contains PCA coordinates for the top 2 PCs of the reference individuals; 2) `Study.chr22.ProPC.coord` file which contains the top 2 PCs calculated by projecting the study samples on the reference panel using LASER.
 In this example, we use the SGVP as reference panel to model the PC-related linear regression coefficients based on the ```modelAF``` module:

   ```seekin modelAF –i SGVP_268.chr22.vcf.gz –c SGVP_268.chr22.RefPC.coord -k 2 –o SGVP_268.chr22.beta```